uclanlp/reducingbias/README.md

 ```

 - ### Note
-We improve the method about the performance in MLC tasks.
-The new performance should be:
+The accuracy performance on the MLC tasks is improved.
+The updated results are:

 <table>
     <tr>